-From the launch of the Mazda CX-7 in 2007 through each generation of Mazda CX-5 and the smaller Mazda CX-30 and CX-3, Mazda’s CX models have developed a well-earned reputation as great handling SUVs – and its new flagship SUV has been developed with the same focus on dynamic excellence.
+From the launch of the Mazda CX-7 in 2007 through each generation of Mazda CX-5 and the smaller Mazda CX-30 and CX-3, Mazda’s CX models have developed a well-earned reputation as great handling SUVs – and the Mazda CX-60 was developed with the same focus on dynamic excellence.

 Based on Mazda’s Skyactiv Multi-Solution Scalable Architecture, the CX-60 has a longitudinal front-engine rear-wheel drive mechanical layout that has been designed to work with both the e-Skyactiv PHEV drivetrain and the in-line six-cylinder diesel and petrol engines.
 Across all models the platform is optimised for easy installation of the electrification technologies such as M Hybrid Boost on six-cylinder models and the plug-in hybrid tech of the PHEV.